Nikon D90 vs Panasonic FZ300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D90 and Panasonic Lumix DMC-FZ300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D90 does not offer wifi capability.
+In contrast, the D90 does not provide wifi capability.

 The FZ300 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D90 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D90 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D90 was succeeded by the Nikon D7000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D90 and FZ300 can be found, respectively, in the Nikon D90 Manual (free pdf) or the online Panasonic FZ300 Manual.

 So how do things add up?
 Is the Nikon D90 better than the Panasonic FZ300 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.